couchbase/kv_engine/docs/rbac.md

 have access to the `BucketManagement` privilege.
 The user is a `builtin` user.

+It is possible to specify "*" for the bucket name indicating all buckets.
+The system will first search for an exact match for a bucket and only use the wildcard entry if there isn't an exact match.

 ## Privilege debug

 It is possible to enter a mode called privilege debug which would cause